Being a landlord can be difficult.

 Solid network and professionalism

-Active involvement in landlord associations demonstrates a commitment to continuing education and best practices.
+Active involvement in landlord associations demonstrates a commitment to compliance and best practices.

 Additionally, consider interviewing potential agents to gauge their professionalism and communication skills.

-Being caught without proper certification can lead to hefty fines or lawsuits if issues arise.
+Being caught without proper these can lead to hefty fines or lawsuits.

 Gas Safety Check certificate